yuri-kiss/genshin-models/README.md

 and then you can use `node . --help` to see help on using the CLI.

+## Website

+The website

 ## License

 Every model in this repository is owned by miHoYo, I take no credit for them.

-The following only applys to the code I wrote and NOT the models.
+The following only applys to the code I wrote, the website but NOT the models.

 **SPDX-License-Identifier**: GPLv2-only